 - If a student who is not feeling well elects to sit for an exam, the student's exam effort cannot be rescinded.
 Once the exam is opened by the student, the exam has begun.
-All students are encouraged to use good judgment in deciding whether to sit for an exam. - Students will arrive on time for their examination.
+All students are encouraged to use good judgment in deciding whether to sit for an exam. - Students who determine they cannot sit for the exam due to illness, or another emergency, should immediately contact the instructor to inform them.
+The instructor will require documented evidence of the illness or emergency. - A no show for an exam with no prior communication concerning missing the exam will result in a "0" grade for the exam unless the instructor accepts the extenuating circumstance that made the student incapable of notifying the instructor (e.g. car accident, incapacitation, or other serious situation making communication impossible).
+Such a circumstance will require proof/documentation of inability to communicate prior to the exam at the earliest possible opportunity. - Students will arrive on time for their examination.
 Once testing is in progress no additional time will be allotted for late arrivals. - All exams will be timed.
 Once time is up, no further answers can be recorded. - In the event a student has received a subpoena to appear in court, has an approved bereavement day, is selected for jury duty, or has required military service, the student will need to meet with the faculty of record before the exam date to discuss the situation at hand on an individual basis.
 The student must be able to provide a copy of the subpoena, court documents or military orders. - Nevada State University makes every reasonable effort to provide an environment conducive to testing.
 Students are permitted to use earplugs during testing.
-Audio devices of any kind are not permitted as substitutions for earplugs.
-It is the responsibility of the student to bring earplugs to the testing environment. - Students with special accommodations requiring a special device must have documentation from the Disability Resource Center (DRC). - Personal calculators are not allowed in the exam room. - All personal belongings, including electronic devices will be placed in the front or back of the classroom during all exams. - No hats or hoods may be worn during an exam.
+Audio

-- No cell phones, ear buds, or watches with computer screens (including iWatches) are permitted to be used (or on person) during scheduled exams.
+- devices of any kind are not permitted as substitutions for earplugs.
+It is the responsibility of the student to bring earplugs to the testing environment. - Students with special accommodations requiring a special device must have documentation from the Disability Resource Center (DRC). - Personal calculators are not allowed in the exam room. - All personal belongings, including electronic devices will be placed in the front or back of the classroom during all exams. - No hats or hoods may be worn during an exam. - No cell phones, ear buds, smart glasses, or watches with computer screens (including iWatches) are permitted to be used (or on person) during scheduled exams.
 Cell phones must be turned off and placed away from the student's desk with other personal items. - Food and drinks may be allowed at the discretion of the instructor.
-See the course syllabus. - Students are not allowed to leave the exam room before completing the examination. - It is recommended that students use the bathroom before the test. - Faculty reserves the right to answer or not answer questions raised during the exam period. - Faculty reserves the right to establish a seating chart during scheduled exams and may ask a student to move his or her seat at any time. - Students are not allowed to congregate in the hall outside the exam room, as it is very distracting to the students still taking an exam.
+See the course syllabus. - Students are not allowed to leave the exam room before completing the examination unless allowed by the instructor in instances of lengthy exams such as the comprehensive predictor.
+The instructor has the right to allow only one student to leave the exam room at a time. - It is recommended that students use the bathroom before the test. - Faculty reserves the right to answer or not answer questions raised during the exam period. - Faculty reserves the right to establish a seating chart during scheduled exams and may ask a student to move his or her seat at any time. - Students are not allowed to congregate in the hall outside the exam room, as it is very distracting to the students still taking an exam.
 Students are not allowed to reenter the classroom while other students are still taking the exam. - To ensure the integrity of test administration, faculty will collect scratch paper, if used during examinations. - Test item content and responses are confidential and are not to be discussed except during test review.